Finding Empowerment In Science

 Using ionic liquid in the biomass hydrolysis process is a new and relatively uncommon practice, but its ability to solubilize biomass makes it ideal.
 However, the expense of ionic liquid presents a challenge Avram is working to solve.

 "The problem with ionic liquids is they're very expensive, so I'm looking at a procedure that would allow the ionic liquid to be recycled," Avram said.

 Avram is developing a process for modifying the chemistry of the commercial membranes so the reaction products can be separated from the ionic liquid, allowing the liquid to be reused.
 His work has yielded promising results.

 "There is nothing better than a research project that actually works," he said.
 "Most of the time stuff doesn't work, but when it starts working and you see that it's feasible … well, that's been the happiest moment of my Ph.D."

-Avram, who is advised by Ranil Wickramasinghe, is on track to finish his degree in summer 2017.
+Avram, who was advised by Ranil Wickramasinghe, completed his degree in summer 2017.
 As he has progressed in his education, Avram has realized changing the world is more difficult than it seems as a kid, but he still has a vision for impacting the future.

 "I don't think I can change the world anymore, but I do think I have the power to make a commercial product that can make a small impact for the better," he said.

 Avram, a native of Romania, plans to stay in the United States and pursue a career in industry.